raatmarien/red-moon/.github/ISSUE_TEMPLATE.md

     it's important or useful.

     This part is commented out and won't appear in the issue, so you can leave it or delete it, whichever you prefer.
+Thank you for your time!
 -->